MD2305/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script7 creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:)
-Script8 writes into the file ls_cwd_content the result of the command ls -la Script9 duplicates the last line of the file iacta
+Script8 writes into the file ls_cwd_content the result of the command ls -la Script9 duplicates the last line of the file iacta Script10 deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.